 Any questions regarding this Response to RFP should be directed to:

-Paul Lucci, Director ENA, (303) 575-6474 Denver

-Dave Fuller (503) 464-3732 Portland dave.fuller@enron.com
+Dave Fuller (503) 464-3732 Portland, OR dave.fuller@enron.com

 QUALIFICATIONS:

 Enron is a global integrated energy company.
 We handle more natural gas than any company in the world.
 We have contractual agreements on gas pipelines across the country, including California.
 For the year 2000, Enron averaged 23.9 billion cubic feet per day of gas transactions – more than double that of our closest competitor.
 Enron’s current credit rating from Standard & Poors is BBB+.
-An annual report is being sent by mail, which provides additional the requested financial information.
+An annual report is being sent by mail, which provides additional financial information about our company.

 Enron employ’s a diverse mix of experienced gas industry professionals and energy commodity experts.
 Unique within this industry, Enron's wholesale energy trading group conducts the day-to-day business of buying and selling power, gas and other energy commodities from our state-of-the-art trading floors in Houston, Texas and Portland, Oregon.
 Enron possesses the infrastructure -- and the proven ability -- to trade and dispatch power and gas anywhere across North America.
-Our talented personnel are backed by the best physical and financial resources available; therefore, we can offer PacifiCorp Alliance flexible, reliable gas supply solutions.
+Our talented personnel are backed by the best physical and financial resources available; therefore, we can offer Alliance flexible, reliable gas supply solutions.
 In addition, we can assist with power solutions during the life of the project.

 Enron’s market presence provides access to a diverse portfolio of supply, transportation and storage.
-The supply and transport arrangements we are proposing for the PacifiCorp’s AllianceWest Valley Facility are discussed in the SERVICES section below.
+The supply and transport arrangements we are proposing for the Alliance’s Pasco Facility are discussed in the SERVICES section below.

 SERVICES:

-ENA is proposing to supply PacifiCorp Alliance with Bundled Gas Service and a Gas Management Service for its West Valley Facility near Salt Lake CityColton FacilityColtonCalifornia.
-ENA is also proposing to purchase power offtake from the facility.
-ENA proposes to supply natural gas and purchase power under the following terms and conditions:
+ENA is proposing to supply Alliance with Long-Term Gas Supply, Gas Management Service and Risk Management Services for its Colton Facility facility located in Colton, California.
+ENA is proposing to supply these under the following terms and conditions:

-Part 1 - Natural Gas

 Parties:

-Buyer: PacifiCorp Power Marketing IncAllianceColton, LLC.
+Buyer: Alliance Colton, LLC

 Seller: Enron North America